pramodmgond/Insurance_Premium_Prediction/README.md

 newgrp docker

-6. Configure EC2 as self-hosted runner:
+6.Configure EC2 as self-hosted runner:

  setting>actions>runner>new self hosted runner> choose os> then run command one by one

-7. Setup github secrets:
+7.Setup github secrets:

 AWS_ACCESS_KEY_ID